- What is the difference between geocorrected and orthorectified imagery?

 - How closely does Imagery Layer align with other OS MasterMap layers?

-All of our orthorectified imagery in OS MasterMap Imagery Layer uses direct National Grid control or GPS with a suitable transformation in order to achieve our specified positional accuracy.
-This means that features will align very closely between the image and vector data, within the expected tolerances.
+All our orthorectified imagery in OS MasterMap Imagery Layer uses direct National Grid control and GPS with a suitable transformation in order to achieve our specified positional accuracy.
+This means features will align very closely between the image and vector data, within the expected tolerances.
 The imagery is also revised at the same time as OS MasterMap Topography Layer as part of our Integrated Revision Programme.
-Together these processes provide imagery that is positionally correct and temporally consistent to maximise interoperability between OS MasterMap layers and your own data.
+Together these processes provide positionally correct imagery which is temporally consistent to maximise interoperability between OS MasterMap layers and your own data.

 - What is the level of quality that Ordnance Survey has applied to its imagery?

 Unlike other data sources, such as topographic data, imagery can be very subjective.
 It is difficult to quantify specific tolerances for atmospheric conditions, such as haze.
-We ensure that our suppliers adhere to a detailed set of quality levels for the key aspects of imagery with an emphasis on data quality over image appearance alone.
+We ensure our suppliers adhere to a detailed set of quality levels for the key aspects of imagery with an emphasis on data quality over image appearance alone.
 For instance priority is given to ensuring detail such as road markings can be seen within shadows and to positional accuracy.
 These acceptable quality levels are summarised in the user guide and include:

 - the photography and how it is captured;

 - the controls and height models used for orthorectification; and

-- geometric fidelity (shape), absolute accuracy (position), radiometric accuracy (colour), image appearance (blemishes and obstructions) and mosaicking.
+- geometric fidelity (shape), absolute accuracy (position), radiometric accuracy (colour), image appearance (contrast, haze, cloud cover and distortions).